Dr. M.V. Shetty College of Social Work

 The broad aim of the practicum is to provide a variety of experience to learners to:

 If due to illness or some emergency, attendance at field work practicum is not possible, the student should immediately notify the faculty and agency supervisors either by phone or letter sent by hand delivery, the reason for absence.
 If an absence is anticipated, then prior permission should be obtained from the field instructor and agency instructor.

 At the end of each term the students performance in the practicum will be evaluated during an evaluation conference after the student has written a self-evaluation on his/her performance in the field.

 Assessment of Social Work Practicum:

 The performance of the students in field work practicum shall be assessed in two ways.
-The internal faculty supervisor will assess the student out of 100 marks for field work along with internal viva voce.
-The viva voce during every semester shall carry 100 marks each.
-It shall be conducted by a team of two examiners- one internal from the same college and one external from among the internal panel of examiners approved by the university.
-The viva voce would cover social work practicum and the social work theory during all the four semesters.
+The internal faculty supervisor will assess the student out of 30 marks for field work.
+The viva voce examination during every semester shall carry 70 marks each.
+It shall be conducted by a team of two examiners approved by the University.
+The viva voce examination will ordinarily be conducted in the University Department.
+The viva voce would cover Social Work Practicum and the social work theory during respective the semesters.

 Research skills are very important for the practice of professional social work in addition to the theoretical input, this helps the students to acquire research skills by doing the work as part of their academic activity.

 1. The research project offers students an opportunity to plan a study, prepare research tools, collect data in the field, analyse the data, write up the project under the guidance of the faculty.